 Binge drinking occurs when excessive amounts of alcohol are consumed in a short time span.
 Binge drinking can be dangerous, especially when done regularly.
 Individuals who drink excessively are highly prone to incidents involving alcohol poisoning and accidents.

 For men, a BAC of 0.8% capacity of alcohol is reached when at least five drinks are consumed within the span of two hours.
-For women, binge drinking occurs when four drinks or more are consumed within the same time span.
+For women, it typically occurs when four drinks or more are consumed within the same time span.
 BAC is the measurement of the weight of ethanol in grams per deciliter of blood.

 The differences between binge drinking and Alcohol Use Disorder

 It’s important to note that binge drinking and Alcohol Use Disorder (AUD), while similar, are not the same.
 Binge drinking involves excessive amounts of alcohol in a relatively short time span whereas AUD involves an individual losing their ability to control their drinking habits.

 With that being said, binge drinking is typically the precursor to AUD.
 It’s very easy for someone accustomed to binge drinking to develop Alcohol Use Disorder which comes with its own set of health-related complications.

 If you struggle with binge drinking, you should seek help as quickly as you can before it develops into something serious.
 Reach out to us today, so we can connect you with a rehab centre well suited to help you overcome your habit.
 Catching the problem early before it becomes a full-blown addiction is our top priority, and we’ll do everything within our power to get you the help you need.